COVID clinic - Joondalup

 People will only be tested if they meet the criteria / case definition for testing.

-Note.
-This is the current case definition criteria set by the Department of Health and is subject to variation.
-Please check Department of Health website at https://healthywa.wa.gov.au/Articles/A_E/COVID-clinics
+The current case definition criteria for testing is set by the Department of Health and is subject to variation.
+Please check the Department of Health website for the most up to date advice.

-Patients who are tested should remain isolated at home, until they receive their test results from PathWest and further medical advice.
+People with symptoms who are tested should remain isolated at home, until they receive their test results from PathWest and further medical advice or instructions.

-Anyone who is unsure about whether they should attend a clinic should call the Coronavirus Hotline for advice on 1800 020 080.
+Anyone who is unsure about whether they should attend a clinic should call the Coronavirus Information Helpline for advice on 13 COVID (13 268 43).

 When and where

-People do not need to enter the hospital to gain access to the Clinic.
+People do not need to enter the hospital to gain access to the COVID Clinic.